gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/ddd-solid.md

 #### Cohesion and Coupling

 The SOLID violations above lead to low cohesion and high coupling.
-As a result, simple changes will ripple through the whole codebase and the code is hard to maintain.
-Changes are also error-prone because we have to modify and touch always the existing code.
+As a result, simple changes will ripple through the whole codebase and are also error-prone because we have to modify and touch existing code.
+This leads to high maintenance effort.
 In the next paragraphs, we refactor the `OrderService` step-by-step and fix the above issues.

 ## Refactorings